 You can receive your own EMDR therapy as part of your addiction treatment program in Texas.
 Because addiction, mental illness, and trauma often go hand-in-hand, getting this help in rehab makes perfect sense.
 Simply find a quality dual diagnosis treatment program offering EMDR to start healing from your own trauma and the substance abuse you engaged in as self-medication.

 Other programs and services you need with EMDR for addiction include:

 - Professionals program

 - Individual counseling

-Santé Center for Healing in Argyle, Texas provides the therapies and treatments you need to end your substance abuse and the root problems that led you into addiction.
-Call Santé Center for Healing now at 866.238.3154 to learn more about our available programs, or fill out our online form and let us get back to you.
+Santé Center for Healing in Argyle, Texas, provides the therapies and treatments you need to end your substance abuse and the root problems that led you into addiction.
+Call Santé Center for Healing at 866.238.3154 to learn more about our available programs, or fill out our online form and let us get back to you.